saravanan12153/course-notes/week4/day4/assignment/README.md

 3. All the nav, header and footer items should work

 4. Change our posts so that they can also have a specific image (and method) associated with each object (ala. post.image == "whatever.jpg").
-Use that to manage the images should in the views.
+Use that to manage the images that should in the views.

+5. Have the posts at the bottom be ordered by created_at (Most recent on the left, to oldest on the right)

 ## Nightmare Mode